OpenSSE/opensse-schemes/README.md

 For more information about how to use CMake, take a look at [CMake's FAQ](https://gitlab.kitware.com/cmake/community/wikis/FAQ), or at the [documentation](https://cmake.org/cmake/help/v3.0/index.html).

 In this project, CMake can also be used to configure the cryptographic toolkit.
-Namely it supports the `RSA_IMPL_OPENSSL` and `OPENSSL_ROOT_DIR` options to switch between the trapdoor permutation implementations (see [`crypto-tk`'s documentation](https://github.com/OpenSSE/crypto-tk#options) for details).
+See [`crypto-tk`'s documentation](https://github.com/OpenSSE/crypto-tk#options) for details and configuration points.

 # Usage